 The participants heard the same set of twelve earcons during testing as in Experiment 1 (to maintain consistency).
+An earcon was played and the participants then had to say where the it fitted into the hierarchy.

 Testing was done in two sessions.
 The first presentation session was done directly after the training and the second a week later.
 No further training was given before the second testing session.
 This allowed an investigation of the ability of participants to recall the earcons over a period of time, which would be essential for the real-world use of earcons for navigation cues in TBI's.

-6. RESULTS OF EXPERIMENT 2
+6. RESULTS